Aihab1/xMeme/README.md

 # xMeme

 xMeme is a RESTful meme sharing web application built specifically for the Crio Winter of Doing program.
 It uses connexion on top of Flask for the backend.
-Frontend comprises of HTML, (S)CSS and Javascript along with AJAX to communicate with the server side.
+Frontend comprises of HTML, (S)CSS and Javascript (flask templating) along with AJAX to communicate with the server side when a user interacts with the frontend.

 ## Installation